godotengine/godot-docs/tutorials/editor/inspector_dock.rst

 copy the property path, or open its documentation page.

-If you hover your mouse over a property, you will see the description of what it does from the documentation, as well as how it can be called inside the script.
+If you hover your mouse over a property, you will see the description of what it does as well as how it can be called inside the script.

 You can directly change the values by clicking, typing, or selecting from the menu.
-If it is a number or a slider, you can keep your left mouse button pressed and drag.
+If the property is a number or a slider, you can keep your left mouse button pressed and drag to change the values.

 .. |undo| image:: img/inspector_dock_revert.webp